unital/ultimo/docs/source/user_guide.rst

 .. currentmodule:: ultimo

-Ultimo is an interface framework for micropython built around asynchronous iterators.
+Ultimo is an interface framework for Micropython built around asynchronous iterators.

 This is the user-guide for Ultimo.